-The amount and type of collateral required depends on an assessment of the credit risk of the member.
+The amount and type of collateral required depends on an assessment of the credit risk of the customer.
 Policies are in place with regards to the acceptability of types of collateral and valuation parameters.
-The main type of collateral obtained is mortgages over a mix of commercial and residential properties.
-Other collateral includes motor vehicles and equipment.
-Management monitors the market value of properties by using the information and analytics services of an independent external valuers.
+The type of collateral obtained is mortgages over a mix of commercial and residential properties and mortgages over motor vehicles and equipment.
+Management monitors the market value of properties by using the information and analytics services of an independent external valuer.
 It is the Group's policy to dispose of repossessed collateral in an orderly fashion.
 The proceeds are used to reduce or repay the outstanding claim.